 - Create a credit policy that outlines your standard payment terms

 - Send out invoices in a timely manner and follow up with outstanding payments — make sure your customers pay on time

 - Have a good relationship with your customers so that you can stay up to date with their payments and notice any signs of trouble as soon as possible.

 Small Business Cashflow Management Techniques

 It’s vital to have a cash-flow strategy that will help to maintain your business during the ups and downs it may experience throughout the year.
-Here are some helpful tips to guide you as you manage your finances.
+Here are some helpful tips to improve cash flow:

 - Credit Check Your Clients – If you want to make sure your clients are responsible and can make their payments in a timely manner, run credit checks before you decide to work with them.
 If your customer cannot pay their invoices on time, communicate with them as soon as possible to get it cleared up and have your payments covered.

 - Keep Your Eye Out on Late Payments – The most effective way to get clients to pay their bills is to talk to them, and sooner rather than later.
 Your customers should understand the payment terms and hold up their end of the bargain.